BennettPJ/SFWE403-Sem-Proj/README.md

 - `Inventory.ui`: This display's the UI that allows users to manage the inventory that is linked to the pharmacy management system.
 - `LogInGUI.ui`: This display's the page that the user is greeted with when opening the pharmacy management system application.
 The user will login on this page.
 This page also allows all users to view store hours and managers to create accounts.
 - `PendingPrescription.ui`: This display's the prescription management page.
 Here pharmacy staff can enter in new prescriptions, mark prescriptions as picked up, and search for prescriptions by patient.
 - `Purchase.ui`: This display's the screen that allows pharmacy staff to enter in items a customer will want to purchase.
-This will also display a recipt for any item that was purchased by the user.
+This will also display a receipt for any item that was purchased by the user.
 - `Reports.ui`: This display's different buttons that the user can interact with to generate different types of reports for different aspects of the system.
 - `storeHours.ui`: This display's the screen that contains the store hours as well as a calendar and the time of day.
 The manager can change the store information from this UI as well.
 - `template.ui`: This is a template page that the team worked off of.
 This has no functionality and was purely for team internal use.
 - `UpdateCustomerInfo.ui`: This display's the UI that allows staff to update and add patients to the system.

----

-### **logs**
-Contains a master log file to store different actions that happen within the application
-- `transaction.log`: This keeps track of logins, logouts, purchases, and other data.
-This file is used to track everything so reports can be built based on it.

----

-### **src**
-The source code for the application, organized by functionality:
-- **Modules**:
-  - `AdminUI.py`, `Dashboard.py`: User interfaces for admins and dashboards.
-  - `Inventory.py`: Inventory management logic.
-  - `LoginRoles.py`: User login and role management.
-  - `Patient.py`: Manages patient-related data and interactions.
-  - `Purchases.py`: Handles purchases.
-  - `Reports.py`: Generates reports.
-- **Utilities**:
-  - `resources_rc.py`: PyQt resources.

 ---